Cut off your nose to spite your face

 What's the meaning of the phrase 'Cut off your nose to spite your face'?

-Disadvantage yourself in order to do harm to an adversary.
+To 'cut off your nose to spite your face' is to disadvantage yourself in order to do harm to an adversary.

 What's the origin of the phrase 'Cut off your nose to spite your face'?